 If you buy an AAA membership and want to take immediate advantage of the savings, you can explore the Discounts page to see a list of national retailers that offer products and services to AAA members at reduced prices.
 Once you sign up, you’ll also be able to access discounts specific to your local area.

 Having said all that, you may sign up for a membership and find that you’re not taking full advantage of it or that it’s not meeting your needs.

 AAA makes it fairly easy to cancel your membership, but you can’t close your account online.
 Call the Member Service Center at (800) 222-6424 to speak with a AAA customer service representative.

 You can, however, cancel automatic renewal of your membership here.

 Conclusion: Is AAA Worth the Money?

-Money expert Clark Howard says AAA membership is not for everyone.
-It largely depends on your lifestyle: How often you travel and whether you take advantage of the many perks.
+I agree with Clark in saying that AAA membership is not for everyone.
+It largely depends on your lifestyle: how often you travel and whether the other services are things you’ll use.

 If you find that you’re not traveling or driving as much as you once were, you may decide that a AAA membership isn’t worth it right now.